 Get Out In Nature:

 Maybe you got into an argument with your father in law or you had it out with a coworker and you feel like you can’t go on.
-Take a walk outside because looking at nature actually increases positive thoughts, and helps you feel more generous and caring.
+Take a walk outside because looking at nature actually increases positive thoughts, and the outdoors help you feel more generous and caring.
 Perhaps this is because you can appreciate the beauty of the world.

 Don’t Overdo It: